 One of the most anticipated stops on our Great Canadian Road Trip was the little town of Squamish, BC.
 Nestled between Vancouver and Whistler on scenic Highway 99, Squamish is an old logging town that was originally settled by the tribes of the First Nation (like everywhere else).
-We’d driven through Squamish in January on our way to ski Whistler and even the five-minute stop for gas had us intrigued.
+We’d driven through Squamish on our way to ski Whistler and even the five-minute stop for gas had us intrigued.
 Immediately, we were drawn to the impressive rock face looming over downtown – which we later learned is called “The Chief” – but it was the friendly locals, the mountainous backdrop, and the stunning Howe Sound that convinced us to return.

 If you like to live more slowly, prefer to be outside, and enjoy a good adventure, then consider making Squamish your next travel destination – and quickly!
 This town may be lesser known than the tourist hotspots like Vancouver and Whistler, but Squamish is becoming increasingly popular with outdoor enthusiasts and BC locals alike.
 However, if increasing popularity doesn’t motivate you, then hopefully our top 5 reasons to visit will!

 1) The Outdoor Adventure/Sports

 If you spend enough time in Squamish (say, five minutes) you’ll start to see phrases like “Adventure Starts Here,” or “Hard-wired for Adventure,” everywhere you turn.
 We quickly found these Squamish mottos to be one-hundred-percent true and spent more than a week enjoying the various outdoor activities the area had to offer.